Untitled Header Image

 A:

 If you would also like to enroll your child in co-op classes, they can be added once your membership application is approved.
-Our co-op classes are offered at a flat rate of $25.00 for unlimited classes, in addition to the $25 annual membership fee (excluding dance class, which is an additonal $25 per month).
-That means if your child takes one or five classes, you are only paying $25 per month.
-Discounts are applied for advanced payments.
+Our co-op classes are offered at a flat rate of $30.00 for unlimited classes, in addition to the $50 annual membership fee (excluding dance and Karate class, which is an additonal $35 per month).
+That means if your child takes one or five classes, you are only paying $30 per month.

 Q: